--> -->

 We have indicated below the administrative arrangements for our seminars.
 We hold our Tuesday Seminars online and our two Saturday workshops in person.

-2025
+2025 <

-14 October Suicide in Asian communities
+14 October Suicide in Punjabi and South Asian Communities

 Sandy Kaur